-Tibetan Cranial has a rich history that originated in the Himalayan highlands about 3,000 years ago.
-Tibetan Cranial is a disciplined technique designed to realign and restore our innate capacity for self-healing.
-Sophisticated pulse readings provide the means to deliver the most appropriate treatment.
+Tibetan Cranial therapy is a disciplined technique designed to realign and restore our innate capacity for self-healing.
 During the session, the clothed recipient lies on a special wood table while the practitioner works on the head, face, and neck, using pulses to help the recipient achieve optimal balance.
-The work assists the body in correcting its own imbalances, reminding the body that it can heal itself.
-Tibetan Cranial can bring relief in many conditions, in addition to giving an overall sense of feeling better.
+Tibetan Cranial therapy can bring relief in many conditions, in addition to giving an overall sense of feeling better.

-Thai Yoga Massage is an ancient healing modality with strong roots in Ayurveda and yoga.
 Thai Yoga Massage uses both pressure and stretching of the clothed recipient to alleviate tightness in the muscles and other body tissues as well as address constriction in the flow of energy.
-Susan's Thai Massages are informed by her experience with Ayurveda, Yoga, Marma (acupressure), and Reiki, resulting in a session that is customized to be therapeutic as well as relaxing.
+Thai Massages are customized to be therapeutic as well as relaxing.

 Reiki is a gentle energetic healing practice that supports relaxation and helps bring balance to the body, mind, emotions, and spirit.
-Each of us has electro-magnetic fields and subtle energies that can come out of balance as a result of stress, illness, or simply from everyday life.
-Each of us also has an innate ability to heal and return to balance.
-Reiki is a special method of supporting that innate healing ability.
 During a session, you will remain clothed and lie on a massage table or otherwise find a comfortable position.
 The practitioner’s hands will either rest gently, without pressure, on your body or be near your body.

-The healing modalities that Susan offers all recognize each person as unique and perfect, and view the whole of each person - body, mind, and spirit.
-Each modality also employs natural methods that work with and take advantage of the body's innate healing abilities.
-As a result, these practices all aim to truly restore health and not merely relieve symptoms.
+The healing modalities that we offer recognize each person as unique and perfect, and view the whole of each person - body, mind, and spirit.
+Each modality employs natural methods that work with and take advantage of the body's innate healing abilities.
+As a result, these practices aim to truly restore health.

 For more information about these healing arts and the practitioner’s approach, please visit www.essenceayurveda.com.